tr-igem/esmuflily/docs/internals.md

         (BAR-NAME EOL-NAME BOL-NAME SPAN-NAME)

 *   NAME (char)
-    Name of bar glyph.
+    Name of a bar glyph.
 Must be an ASCII character.

 *   BAR (EXTEXT)
     Bar glyph.